 Checking in

-Apps like Facebook, Instagram and Foursquare let you check in to locations.
+Apps like Facebook, Instagram and Snapchat let you check in to locations.
 This will tell other users where you are.
 You may want to change your privacy settings so that it only tells your friends, rather than letting everyone see it as a public post.

 How to turn location data off